 When a dentist prepares a tooth for a crown, it's reduced in size and shape to a tapered nub.

 The idea is, when the crown is cemented, it becomes the new outer surface for the tooth.
 (That's why a crown can be used to give a tooth a new color as well as a new shape.)

-The amount of tooth reduction that's needed is usually on the order of at least 2 millimeters (2 mm is just slightly more than one sixteenth of an inch).
-There can, however, be reasons why a dentist may need to trim even more that that in some regions.
+The amount of tooth reduction that's required usually lies on the order of at least 2 millimeters (2 mm is just slightly more than one sixteenth of an inch).
+There can, however, be reasons why a dentist may need to trim even more in some areas.